 Eiji Yuasa1, Toshimasa Morooka1 and Fusao Hayama2

-1Department of Mecanical Engineering, Faculty of Engineering, Musashi Institute of Technology, Tokyo
+1Department of Mechanical Engineering, Faculty of Engineering, Musashi Institute of Technology, Tokyo

-particle-dispersed composite, aluminum-silicon alloy, graphite particle, solid lubricant, liquid-phase sintering, hot-extrusion, wear rate, sliding speed
+composite, aluminum powder, powder-extrusion, silicon particle, graphite particle, solid lubricant, wear rate, adhesion

 Please do not copy without permission.